 "Or they will zip over and come right in front of the parents' house or into the backyard," Staddon said.
 "Gwynevere wanted to quit using willpower, but it was just so prevalent everywhere she went."

 Gwynevere's boyfriend, Nick Jansen, also struggled with a fentanyl addiction since first trying it on his 16th birthday.
 He was in treatment the day she died.
-Five months before that, his older brother Brandon died of a fentanyl overdose in a treatment centre at the age of 20.
+Five months before that, his older brother, Brandon, died of a fentanyl overdose in a treatment center at the age of 20.

-His family could afford to send him—and his brother—to costly treatment centres, and avoid the lack of spaces and wait times in government facilities.
-They spent hundreds of thousands of dollars and for Jansen it paid off.
+His family could afford to send him—and his brother—to costly treatment centers, and avoid the lack of spaces and wait times in government facilities.
+They spent hundreds of thousands of dollars, and for Jansen, it paid off.

-He's hasn't used since Canada Day, and now he and his mother plan to open their own private drug treatment centre this January, and leave at least two beds free for people who can't afford it and are stuck on a government wait list.
+He's hasn't used since July 1, and now he and his mother plan to open their own private drug treatment center this January, and leave at least two beds free for people who can't afford it and are stuck on a government wait list.

-Last month, after years of outcry from health and drug policy experts, Ontario health minister Eric Hoskins announced a new strategy that allocates $17 million a year for chronic pain clinics across the province.
+Last month, after years of outcry from health and drug-policy experts, Ontario health minister Eric Hoskins announced a new strategy that allocates about $13 million a year for chronic pain clinics across the province.
 It doesn't address wait times or improving access to in-patient addictions treatment.

 Dr. Mark Ujjainwalla, an addictions specialist who has practiced for 30 years in Ottawa, called the plan "totally useless."